 Used cars are always at risk of a hidden problem, but Maryland law requires dealers to disclose “material facts.”
 Material facts are an important piece of information that a consumer would consider important to know before buying.
 Of course, accident history, hidden damage and salvage titles are important.
 When these are not disclosed, you have legal rights.

 Only the worst of dealerships engage in odometer fraud.
 The true high mileage is usually discovered when the buyer takes the car in for service and is informed that the mileage is off, or that there is much more wear and tear on the car than there should be also.
 Customers also discover odometer fraud when they look at an accurate CarFax and see the true mileage.

 If you have been the victim of Odometer fraud, Whitney, LLP can help.

-Selling a Car Without Having the Title
+Car Dealer Sold The Car Without Having the Title

 It seems obvious that a dealer has the title if they are selling a car to a buyer, but very often, dealers have not paid off the car they sell to a customer.
 This is an illegal practice that hurts buyers when they are not able to register the car due to not having the title.
 These fraudulent deals can result in compensation for the buyer, as well as unwinding the deal.

 Forced to Purchase GAP, Extended Warranty or Pre-Paid Maintenance for Financing Approval